Saving Results

 PowerSystemsExperiments.load_serde_dataFunction

-Loads serialized dataframe from file or folder.
+Loads serialized data from file or folder.

 source